ibm-cloud-architecture/refarch-kc/README.md

 * explanation how this uses and benefits from key EDA patterns - event sourcing and Command Query Responsibility Separation ( CQRS).

 #### Orders Microservice: Place Shipment Order - user story
 As a manufacturer of pharmaceutical goods with production location XXX near port UU,  I repeatedly identify new potential retailers for my product - for example a retailer with a distribution hub at location YYY near port VV - and need to place an order with shipping company ( Kyles Containers ) to have a container of my product picked up from location XXX and delivered to location YYY.
 At the time I request a shipment booking I always know:
 * the pickup location XXX and its adjacent port UU
 * the delivery location YYY and its adjacent port VV
 * the earliest date at which a container's worth of my product could be available for pickup at XXX
 * the latest date by which it needs to be delivered to my target retailer at location YYYY

-Since my product can degrade if exposed to extreme temperatures, I expect transport to be in a refrigerated contain and can supply a specific temperature range to be maintained while my goods are in transit.
+Since my product can degrade if exposed to extreme temperatures, I expect transport to be in a refrigerated container and can supply a specific temperature range to be maintained while my goods are in transit.

 If the shipping company ( Kyles containers) has no available capacity to ship a container meeting my timing and delivery requirements, I expect the order request to be rejected.
-This will enable me to conside other shipping arrangements or renegotiate dates with my target retailer.
+This will enable me to consider other shipping arrangements or renegotiate dates with my target retailer.

-If the order can be placed, I will want the response from the shipping company ( Kyles Containers) to include a committed reasonable price for the shipment to be specified.
+If the order can be placed, I will want the response from the shipping company (Kyles Containers) to include a committed reasonable price for the shipment to be specified.
 In addition I would like to know on confirmation of the order:
 * the expected pickup and delivery dates (this will help close my agreement with the proposed retailer receiving the goods)
 * the identity of the ship and scheduled voyage which will transport my container (this will help me with insurance considerations)
 * an orderID which I can use with the shipping company subsequently to track the order